 Preheat the oven to 350 degrees F. Line 2 baking sheets with parchment paper.

-After dough is chilled lightly moisten hands and divide dough in half.
+After dough is chilled, lightly dampen hands and divide dough in half.
 Shape it into two logs about 13 inches long and 3 ½ inches wide.
-Sprinkle the tops with sugar.
+Sprinkle the tops with sparkling or turbinado sugar.

 Notes